martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 invalid operation: c <- 29 (send to receive-only type <-chan int)
 ```

 _Directional Channels_ can play an important role in organizing your code.
 Now, you can explicitly create a _Sending Channel_ and a `Receiving Channel`.
-If you add the peace of mind of making both of these Channels _buffered_, then you will gain a lot of predicitability in your code.
+If you add the peace of mind of making both of these Channels _buffered_, then you will gain a lot of predictability in your code.

 Let me show you a more in-depth example of using _buffered, directional channels_